-Welcome to the LIGO/Virgo Public Alerts User Guide!
+Welcome to the LIGO/Virgo/KAGRA Public Alerts User Guide!
 This document is intended for both professional astronomers and science enthusiasts who are interested in receiving alerts and real-time data products related to gravitational-wave (GW) events.

-Three sites (LHO, LLO, Virgo) together form a global network of ground-based GW detectors.
-The LIGO Scientific Collaboration and the Virgo Collaboration jointly analyze the data in real time to detect and localize transients from compact binary mergers and other sources.
+Four sites (LHO, LLO, Virgo, KAGRA) together form a global network of ground-based GW detectors.
+The LIGO Scientific Collaboration, the Virgo Collaboration, and the KAGRA Collaboration jointly analyze the data in real time to detect and localize transients from compact binary mergers and other sources.
 When a signal candidate is found, an alert is sent to astronomers in order to search for counterparts (electromagnetic waves or neutrinos).